ilias404/HTB-Sherlocks/Unit42HTB/README.md

 # Task 6: The malicious file attempted to reach a dummy domain, most likely to check the internet connection status.
 What domain name did it try to connect to?

-Filtering for Event ID 22:
+Filtering for Event ID 22 (DNS Query):

 ![www.png](/Unit42HTB/screenshots/www.png)